knpuniversity/symfony/knpu/extra-doctrine-collections/form-events-readonly-embedded-field.md

 `.data` - which will be a `GenusScientist` object - `.user.email`.

-This says: find the `GenusScientist` object behind this form, call `getUser()` on it, and tehn call `getEmail()` on that.
+This says: find the `GenusScientist` object behind this form, call `getUser()` on it, and then call `getEmail()` on that.

 I think it's time to celebrate!
 Refresh the form.
-It looks *exactly* like I wanted it.
+It looks *exactly* like I wanted.
 It's like my birthday!
-And when we add a new one, it *still* has this field.
+And when we add a new one, it *still* has the drop-down.
 You guys are the best!